jk1/Gradle-License-Report/README.md

     // Set importers to import any external dependency information, i.e. from npm.
     // Custom importer should implement DependencyDataImporter interface. importers = [new XmlReportImporter('Frontend dependencies', file(frontend_libs.xml))]

-}
+    // This is for the allowed-licenses-file in checkLicense Task allowedLicensesFile = new File("$projectDir/config/allowed-licenses.json") }
 ```